albbus-stack/t5.rs/README.md

 ### Supabase Auth

-- Create a new project on [Supabase](https://supabase.io/), this will be used for authentication and database integration.
+- Create a new project on [Supabase](https://supabase.io/), this will be used for authentication, database integration & media storage.
 - To setup Supabase Auth copy the `.env.example` file in a new `.env` file and fill in the `SUPABASE_URL`, `SUPABASE_API_KEY` and `SUPABASE_JWT_SECRET` fields with your Supabase credentials (found in the Supabase dashboard under project settings).

 ### Database